-This year of COVID-19 is anything but business as usual and is truly uncharted territory for you, your employees, and your customers.
+This year of COVID-19 is anything but business as usual and is truly uncharted territory for you, as well as your employees and your customers.

-Reopening must be balanced with careful planning and diligent follow-through to help protect those that depend on you for employment and those that rely on your goods and services.
+Reopening must be balanced with careful planning and diligent follow through to help protect those that depend on you for employment and those that rely on your goods and services.

-Remember, we only have one shot at opening the right way, and each business could have a profound effect on the health of Grant County.
+Remember, we only have one shot at opening the right way, and each business could have a profound affect on whether everyone gets shut down again.